Key takeways

 Step 1: Confirm the review is removable, not just unfair

 Honest negative reviews from real customers are not removable, even if they exaggerate, misunderstand, or seem unfair.
 Before flagging, paste the review into our free fake review checker to score it across 8 academic signals.
-A score above 50 suggests genuine fakeness; below 30 means you should respond instead of flag.
+A score above 50 suggests genuine fakeness; below 30 means you should respond instead of flag (see the EU Omnibus Directive 2019/2161).

 Step 2: Click "Flag review" on the review itself